norman/ambry/Guide.md

 prefixes and their associated state, province or city.

-Creating a model with Active Record, DataMapper or another ORM and storing this data in an RDBMS is usually overkill for small and/or static datasets.
+Creating a model with Active Record, DataMapper or another ORM and storing this data in an RDBMS introduces dependencies and is usually overkill for small and/or static datasets.
 On the other hand, keeping it in ad-hoc strutures can offer little flexibility when it comes to filtering, or establishing searchable relations with other models.

 Prequel offers a middle ground: it loads your dataset from a script or file, keeps it in memory as a hash, and makes use of Ruby's Enumerable module to expose a powerful, ORM-like query interface to your data.

-Bu just one word of warning: Prequel is not like Redis or Membase.
+But just one word of warning: Prequel is not like Redis or Membase.
 It's not a real database of any kind - SQL or NoSQL.
 Think of it as a "NoDB."
-Don't use it for more than a few megabytes of data: for that you'll want something like Redis, Postgres, or whatever kind of database makes sense for your needs.
+Don't use it for more than a few megabytes of data: for that you'll want something like SQLite, Redis, Postgres, or whatever kind of database makes sense for your needs.

 ## Creating Models

-Almost any Ruby class can be stored as a Prequel Model, simply by extending the {#Prequel::Model} module:
+Almost any Ruby class can be stored as a Prequel Model, simply by extending the {#Prequel::Model} module, and specifying which fields you want to store:

     class Person
       extend Prequel::Model
+      field :email, :name
     end

 You can also extend the {Prequel::ActiveModel} module to add an Active